Paoladjobissie/pdjobissie.github.io/README.md

 - [Project Link](#project-link)

 ## Introduction
-My name is Viviane Huguette and I'm an IT technician by profession who wants to learn more about the Cloud.
+My name is Paola Djobissie and I'm an IT technician by profession who wants to learn more about the Cloud.
 Through this portfolio, I will share my various achievements and projects in the field cloud engineering.

 ## Social Links